iamahsanul/Neuro-Visual-Food-Perception-Experiment/README.md

 # How to use
 - Downlaod the repository in your computer.
 - Open the file 'a03_video_exp_presentation_stimuli.mlapp' in matlab app desigener and run it.
-Ready, steady, go!!
+Here you go!!